-- type and will be of two hours duration.
-Questions will be objective type and will be based on information on Indian Economy, Numerical ability, Business data interpretation and on basic knowledge of Economic Concepts.
-The written test is 70% of the weightage.
-The personal interview will consist of Group Discussion and Interview and carry 30% weightage. - ii.
+i.
+The written test will be of two hours duration.
+Questions will be objective type and will be based on information on Indian Economy, Numerical ability, Business data interpretation and on basic knowledge of Economic ii.
 Final selection shall be made on the basis of performance of candidate both in written test and personal interview.
 Selected candidate will be informed by post and he/she has to deposit required fees (Non refundable) before the date stipulated therein, otherwise his selection will be automatically stands cancelled.